Giulia Galeazzi - Library Coordinator

-Lucia Cappelli - Deputy Librarian
+Lucia Cappelli - Deputy Librarian (currently on leave)

 Mark Roberts - Cultural Programme co-ordinator